raymundo140/ros2-diffdrive-pid-computer-vision/README.md

 # ROS 2 Differential-Drive Robot with PID Control and Traffic Light Detection

-This project implements a ROS 2-based control system for a differential-drive robot that navigates a predefined path while responding to traffic light signals detected through computer vision.
+This project implements a ROS 2-based PID control system for a differential-drive robot that navigates a predefined path while responding to traffic light signals detected through computer vision.

 ## 🧠 Project Overview